Skip to content

 Organization Spaces

 By default, users can create their own personal spaces.
-To restrict this and allow them to create spaces only within your organization, enable the restriction under Settings > Security & Access > Space Creation.
+To restrict them to creating spaces only within the organization, select the option in Settings Security & Access Space Creation.

-The User Management section provides a filterable list of users in the organization, and the option to add, remove, and edit users.
+The user management section includes a filterable list of users in the organization, and the option to add, remove, and edit them.

 When creating and editing users, choose between two roles: